Tribeoftech/holbertonschool-back-end/api/README.md

-This readme is for the API BROS AND CHICKS
+HHEYYYYThis readme is for the API BROS AND CHICKS